 This is the reason why an electrician will discourage you from placing a 60-watt bulb into a 40-watt light fixture.
 They worry that the heat generated will start a fire.
 However, that is the worst-case scenario.
 The chances of a 60-watt bulb producing enough heat to melt wires and start fires are very low.

 Admittedly, those chances will spike in situations where the lamp has an enclosure.
 The enclosure will keep the heat contained, which is a bad thing.
 But even then, the chances of starting a fire are low.

-John C Flood disagrees with that assessment.
-They have detailed a 2011 example in which a fire killed 11 people.
+I disagree with that assessment because a 2011 example in which a fire killed 11 people.
 Investigators were convinced that the fire only started because someone used a 60-watt bulb in a 40-watt fixture.